 Mid-term grade reports are provided for all freshmen and transfer students during their first semester at Providence, for students on academic probation, and for students earning a grade of D or F in a particular course.
 Faculty advisors receive copies of their advisees' mid-semester reports.
 Semester grades are posted on student transcripts a reasonable time after final exams.
+Grades and transcripts will be withheld until financial holds are cleared.
 Distribution of grades to someone other than the student requires a release from the student to be in compliance with the Family Educational Rights and Privacy Act of 1974.